Onopet/alx-system_engineering-devops/0x00-shell_basics/README.md

- This script will show your current working directory code
+ This script explains how to show your working directory